plainenglishh/LuauToolkit/docs/luau_internals/1_bytecode_format.md

 ### 4.5. `StringRef`

-A `StringRef` is a one-indexed `varint` that points to a `string` within the chunk string table. `StringRef`s are one-indexed to free `0` to act as a 'null' variant, you should therefore decrement the `StringRef` by one when indexing a zero-indexed array, like the chunk string table.
+A `StringRef` is a one-indexed `varint` that points to a `string` within the chunk string table. `StringRef`s are one-indexed to allow `0` to act as a 'null' variant; you should therefore decrement the `StringRef` by one when indexing a zero-indexed array, such as the chunk string table.

 ### 4.6. `ProtoTypeInfo`

-A `ProtoTypeInfo` encodes type information for a Proto, and begins with a header struct with the following fields:
+A `ProtoTypeInfo` encodes type information for a `Proto`, and begins with a header struct with the following fields:

 | Field Name        | Type     | Meaning                               |
 | ----------------- | -------- | ------------------------------------- |